Highlights

 Industrial Britain

-Looking to feast your eyes on 'Industrial Britain' on your TV or mobile device at home?
-Hunting down a streaming service to buy, rent, download, or view the Robert Flaherty-directed movie via subscription can be a huge pain, so we here at Moviefone want to take the pressure off.
+In the mood to watch 'Industrial Britain' from the comfort of your living room?
+Tracking down a streaming service to buy, rent, download, or watch the Robert Flaherty-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Industrial Britain' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Industrial Britain' right now, here are some finer points about the Empire Marketing Board documentary flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Industrial Britain' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'Industrial Britain' right now, here are some specifics about the Empire Marketing Board documentary flick.

-Interested in knowing what the movie's about?
+Thinking about what happens in this film?
 Here's the plot: "Grierson set out to make "propaganda," and this film--with it's voice-over proclaiming the great value of the British industrial worker, without a hint of ambiguity or doubt--fits that category well.
 The authoritatarian narrator feels out-of-date and unsophisticated, but the footage is well shot and interesting, and the transparency of the propaganda aspect is almost a reflief at a time when so many films have hidden agendas." .